agorevski/Quintessentia/readme.md

 Quintessentia processes audio episodes through a complete AI pipeline:

-1. **Download & Cache** - Downloads MP3 audio episodes from direct URLs and caches them locally for efficient reprocessing
+1. **Download & Cache** - Downloads MP3 audio episodes from direct URLs and caches them in Azure Blob Storage (or locally in development)
 2. **Transcribe** - Converts audio to text using Azure OpenAI Whisper
 3. **Summarize** - Uses GPT to intelligently condense the transcript to approximately 5 minutes of content
 4. **Generate Audio** - Creates a new audio file of the summary using text-to-speech (TTS)